Many beginning Italian students ask, “How do I talk about my family in Italian?” If you’re asking the same question, you’ve come to the right place!

-As you continue to learn the Italian language and culture, you’ll start to understand the importance of family.
-And soon you’ll be asked to describe your family dynamic to others.
+As you continue to learn the Italian language and culture, you’ll start to understand the importance of la famiglia.
+And soon you’ll be asked to describe your family to others.

-Review the useful Italian phrases and words below, so you’ll be able to hold an Italian conversation about your family.
+Review the helpful Italian phrases and words below, so you’ll be able to hold a conversation about your family in Italian!

 - il marito (husband)